nextstrain/measles/README.md

 ## Pathogen Epidemiology
 - Overview:
   - MeV is an RNA virus in the family Paramyxoviridae
   - Two genotypes are currently circulating - B3 and D8.
-A genotypes are vaccine strains.
+'A' genotypes are vaccine strains.
   - Transmission occurs through contact - either directly or through aerosolized nasal and through secretions.
 - Taxonomic designations include clades (A-H) and subclades (numbered).
 - Geographic Distribution and Seasonality